syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 ```
 make run
 ```
-Since you only deleted the deployment and not the Website CRD, running the controller will reconcile the Website and create both a new deployment and now also your new service.
+Since you only deleted the deployment and not the Website CRD, running the operator will reconcile the Website and create both a new deployment and now also your new service.

 See this service by running the following command in your `K8s Shell` tab ✨: